Narcisa Hirsch: Film

 She worked in 16mm and on Super 8 film because their inexpensive prices allowed her to make non-commercial film.
 She fell into a group of filmmakers that included Marie Louise Alemann, Claudio Caldini, Horacio Vallereggio, Juan Villola, and Juan José Mugni.
 They rarely screened their works in traditional venues, with the exception of the Goethe Institute, which allowed them the creative freedom they desired.
 This group often earned the name "Groupo Goethe" because of the patronage of the Goethe Institute.

-In 1976, Hirsch won a contest from UNCIPAR with her film Comeout, which consists of two shots of a record player.
-In the first, through manipulation of the lens and the lighting, the record player is slowly revealed, and the second features an over head stagnant shot of the record.
-It was scored to the Steve Reich song of the same name, and included a voice saying "come out and show them" over and over with increasing confusion.
+In 1976, Hirsch won a contest from UNCIPAR with her film Come Out, which consists of two shots of a record player.
+In the first, through manipulation of the lens and the lighting, the record player is slowly revealed, and the second features an overhead stagnant shot of the record.
+It was scored to the Steve Reich piece of the same name, and included a voice saying "come out to show them" over and over with increasing confusion.
 Meant to produce a sense of disorientation in the viewers, it was negatively perceived by critics, who had yet to appreciate experimental film.
 Regardless, she took first prize at the contest.
 In that same year, she met her mentor Werner Nekes while studying at the Goethe Institutes of Buenos Aires.
 At this time, she also began using mostly Super 8 camera.

 Another of her works, Taller was similarly minimalist.
 It featured a single shot of a wall of her studio, while she verbally describes what the viewer sees.
 Then, she goes on to describe the other unseen parts of her studio, creating a personal work similar to many of her earlier works.
 Though there is only one shot, the viewer can tell the camera is moving because of fluctuations in light and shadow.
 Throughout the film's 11-minute run time, Hirsch continuously narrates, revealing deeper truths and personal stories behind the objects depicted on the screen.

 Hirsch has an extended body of work beyond these pieces, including Diarios Patagónicos (1972–73), Taller (1975), Testamento y Vida Interior (1977), Homecoming (1978), Ama-zona (1983), A-Dios (1989), Rumi (1999), Aleph (2005), and El Mito de Narciso (2011).
-She has directed several dozen more films, and began to receive critical recognition for her work from several international film festivals in the 2010s.
+She has directed several dozen more films, and began to receive critical recognition of her work from several international film festivals in the 2010s.
 She has been screened all over the world, including in Los Angeles at The Hammer Museum.
 Her work is also part of the traveling exhibit started at The Hammer called "Radical Women: Latin American Art 1960 - 1985".